A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding

 \subsubsection{Model Architecture}

-Inspired by T-UAED \cite{jiang2025unified}, we propose a frame-level detection model to localize non-verbal events, as illustrated in Figure~\ref{fig:frame_model}.
-Specifically, we employ a pretrained wav2vec 2.0 model \cite{baevski2020wav2vec} to extract $L$-layer features $F_i \in \mathbb{R}^{B \times T \times D}$.
+Inspired by T-UAED \cite{jiang2025unified}, we propose a unified frame-level detection model to localize NV events, as illustrated in Fig.~\ref{fig:task_frame_tsa} (b).
+Specifically, we employ a pretrained wav2vec-bert 2.0 model ~\cite{barrault2023seamless} to extract $L$-layer features $F_i \in \mathbb{R}^{B \times T \times D}$.
 To effectively utilize multi-level representations, we apply a learnable weighted sum:

 The fused representation $F$ is then passed through a Transformer encoder, followed by a Transformer decoder with learnable queries $Q \in \mathbb{R}^{B \times N_q \times D}$:

 To obtain frame-level predictions, we compute the similarity between decoder and encoder outputs: